katean004/portfolio/README.md

 Tips:
--Minimizing the use of media queries.
+1. Minimizing the use of media queries.
--Utilize Bootstrap's grid system.
+2. Utilize Bootstrap's grid system.
--On xs screen the content should take up the entire screen.
+3. On xs screen the content should take up the entire screen.
--On sm and larger screens there should be margin on the sides of the screen.
+4. On sm and larger screens there should be margin on the sides of the screen.
--Use HTML validation service to ensure that each page has valid HTML.
+5. Use HTML validation service to ensure that each page has valid HTML.

 Requirements: